Open-Systems-Pharmacology/Itraconazole-Model/Evaluation/Input/Content/References.md

 **Van Peer 1989** Van Peer A, Woestenborghs R, Heykants J, Gasparini R, Gauwenbergh G. The effects of food and dose on the oral systemic availability of itraconazole in healthy subjects.
 Eur J Clin Pharmacol.
 1989;36(4):423-6.

 **Varhe 1994** Varhe A, Olkkola KT, Neuvonen PJ.
 Oral triazolam is potentially hazardous to patients receiving systemic antimycotics ketoconazole or itraconazole.
 Clin Pharmacol Ther.
 1994 Dec;56(6 Pt 1):601-7.

+**Willmann 2007** Willmann S, Höhn K, Edginton A, Sevestre M, Solodenko J, Weiss W, Lippert J, Schmitt W. Development of a physiology-based whole-body population model for assessing the influence of individual variability on the pharmacokinetics of drugs.
+J Pharmacokinet Pharmacodyn.
+2007, 34(3):401-31.